nawarian/The-PHP-Website/source/_posts_en/20-bitwise-php.blade.md

-In PHP and many other languages, **binary numbers** are written as any other numbers but with a **prefix 0b**, like the decimal 20 represented as **0b**00010100. **Hexadecimal** numbers receive a **prefix 0x**, like the decimal 20 represented as 0x14.
+In PHP and many other languages, **binary numbers** are written as any other numbers but with a **prefix 0b**, like the decimal 20 represented as **0b**00010100. **Hexadecimal** numbers receive a **prefix 0x**, like the decimal 20 represented as **0x**14.

 As you might have heard already, computers don't store literal data.
 They represent everything as binary numbers instead: 0s and 1s.
 Characters, numbers, symbols, instructions... everything is represented using base 2.
-Characters are just a convention of number sequences: the character ‘a', for example, is the number 97 in the ASCII table.
+Characters are just a convention of number sequences: the character 'a', for example, is the number 97 in the ASCII table.

 Even though everything is stored as binary, the most convenient way for